jcolag/entropy-arbitrage/2022-04-28-generations.md

  >
  > **KIRK**: Take us out.

 The reaction gives an impression of how Starfleet has used Kirk as a symbol.
-Imagine *anybody* since [Project Apollo](https://en.wikipedia.org/wiki/Apollo_program) commanding this kind of audience for such a straightforward and formal task.
+Imagine *anybody* since {% wiki Apollo_program|Project Apollo|en %} commanding this kind of audience for such a straightforward and formal task.

  > **SCIENCE OFFICER**: The Lakul is one of two ships transporting El-Aurian refugees to Earth.